Clarence Vinson

 Clarence Adam Vinson (born July 10, 1978 in Washington, D.C.) is an American boxer.
 Nicknamed "Untouchable", Vinson won the bantamweight bronze medal at the 2000 Summer Olympics.
+In the semi-final bout, he was defeated 6-18 by Cuba's eventual gold medalist Guillermo Rigondeaux.

 Amateur career

 Vinson was also the 1997 and 1998 United States amateur Flyweight champion and the 1999 United States Amateur Bantamweight champion.